 “Mamil is an irreverant and sometimes hilarious romp through the secret world of men and masculinity.”

 Last night I went to the world premier of the movie MAMIL with my partner.
-As the (soon-to-be) wife of a Mamil as well as a cyclist myself, I knew the outing would shape up to be a pretty interesting evening.
+As the wife of a Mamil as well as a cyclist myself, I knew the outing would shape up to be a pretty interesting evening.

 And it really was.
 I laughed a lot, I teared up a few times and it certainly brought a lot of issues that we deal with at CWRB to the forefront, but from a different point of view.